-Filing for an Order of Protection is based on a two fold test.
-The first is your relationship with the defendant and the second is whether or not a domestic violence crime has been committed; if both do not apply, then you would file an Injunction Against Harassment.
+The following criteria must be met to file and order of protection.
+The first is your relationship with the defendant.
+The second is that a domestic violence crime has been committed within the past year.
+If both do not apply, then you would file an Injunction Against Harassment.

 An Order of Protection is requested when seeking protection against:

 - Someone with whom you live or have lived

 - One party pregnant by the other party or someone with whom you have a child in common